GabrielQueirozNunes/creating_ssh_keys_standard_edition/README.md

 $ ssh-add ~/.ssh/id_rsa
 ~~~

-## Configure the follow access rights to your files
+## Configure the following access rights to your files

 ~~~Bash
 $ chmod 700 ~